-Value vested d Value vested during the year
+Value vested or ear

-Name Option-based awards (1) (\$) Share-based awards (2) (\$) year - Non-equity incentive plan compensation (\$)
+Name Option-based Awards Vested(1) (\$) Share-based Awards Vested (2) (\$) Non-equity Incentive Plan Compensation Earned (\$)

-Adrian R. Calvert Nil Nil Nil
+Adrian R. Calvert (1) 0 0 0

-Geoffrey Chater (3) Nil Nil Nil

-Andre Gauthier (3) Nil Nil Nil

-Christopher B. Jones Nil Nil Nil
+Christopher B. Jones 11,140 0 0

-William C. Steers (4) 45,340 Nil 45,340
+William C. Steers 11,140 0 0

+Stephen M. Yuzpe (2) 22,281 0 0

-- (1) The value of an option-based award is the product of the number of Common Shares issuable on the exercise of the option on the vesting date multiplied by the difference between the exercise price and the closing market price on the vesting date.
+- (1) Mr. Calvert resigned as a director of the Corporation on November 13, 2019. - (2) Mr. Yuzpe was appointed as a director of the Corporation on November 13, 2019. - (3) The value of an option-based award is the product of the number of Shares issuable on the exercise of the option on the vesting date multiplied by the difference between the exercise price and the closing market price on the vesting date.
 The stock option benefit is the grant date fair value calculated using the Black-Scholes option pricing model, which is described above.
-See the table under "Share-based and Option-based Awards to Directors" for the "inthe-money" value of these options on December 31, 2016. - (2) The value of a share-based award is the product of the number of Common Shares issuable on the vesting date multiplied by the closing market price on the vesting date. - (3) Mr. Chater and Mr. Gauthier did not stand for re-election at the Corporation's last annual general meeting held on May 25, 2016. - (4) Mr. Steers was elected as a director at the Corporation's last annual general meeting held on May 25, 2016.
+See the table under "Share-based and Option-based Awards to Directors" for the "in-the-money" value of these options on December 31, 2019. - (4) The value of a share-based award is the product of the number of Shares issuable on the vesting date multiplied by the closing market price on the vesting date.